 When you realize this, it’s not a surprise that you are not filled with happiness.
 Or that you don’t feel fulfilled…

 So, does it make you happy to study medicine as your parents wanted you to?
-Would it make you more happy to do something else?
+Would it make you happier to do something else?
 Maybe build wells in Africa or?
-Do you need the security of $100,000 in the bank or are you happier to work less and just live comfortably?
+Do you need the security of $100,000 in the bank, or are you happier to work less and just live comfortably?

 Pay attention to this pattern and select your own way through life.
 Don’t let other people make your choices for you.
 It’s your decision!

 5. You Forget To Enjoy The Good Things in Your Life